perl11/potion/index.markdown

 However, OBJECTS AREN'T EVERYTHING.
 THEY ARE USELESS WITHOUT MIXINS.

-## ~ unique ideas (to be implemented) ~

-Potion does have a few unique features underway.

-* It is two languages in one.

-  The language itself is objects and closures.

-      Number add = (x): self + x.

-  But it also includes a data language.

-      app = [window (width=200, height=400)
-        [button "OK", button "Cancel"]]

-  The code and data languages can be interleaved over and over again.
-In a way, I'm trying to find a middle ground between s-expressions and stuff like E4X.
-I like that s-expressions are a very light data syntax, but I like that E4X clearly looks like data.

-  When s-expressions appear in Lisp code, they look like code.
-I think it is nice to distinguish the two.

-* Deeply nested blocks can be closed quickly.
-  I don't like significant whitespace, personally.
-  But I don't like end end end end.

-      say = (phrase):
-        10 times (i):
-          20 times (j):
-            phrase print
-      _say

-  The closing "_ say" ends the block saved to "say" var.

-  Normally, blocks are closed with a period.
-In this case we'd need three periods, which looks strange.

-      say = ():
-        10 times:
-          20 times:
-            "Odelay!" print
-      ...

-  If you prefer, you can give it some space.
-Or you can use a variable name introduced by the block,

-      say = (phrase):
-        10 times (i):
-          20 times (j):
-            phrase print
-      _ phrase

-      say = (phrase):
-        10 times (i):
-          20 times (j):
-            phrase print
-        _ i
-      .

-  Maybe it all looks strange.
-I don't know.
-I'm just trying things out, okay?

-* Elimination of line noise.

-  I avoid @, #, $, %, {}.
-  Stick with ., |, (), [], =, !, ?.
-Easier on the eyes.
-  These are common punctuations in English.

-* I try to defer to English when it comes to punctuation rules.

-  Period means "end".
-(In other langs it means "method call".)
-  Comma breaks up statements.
-  Space between messages gives a noun-verb feeling.

-      window open (width=400, height=500)

-* Named block args.

-      (1, 2, 3) map (item=x, index=i): i display, x + 1.

 ## ~ feverish and fond thankyous ~

 I am gravely indebted to Basile Starynkevitch, who fielded my